Sretensky Monastery: History

 View of the monastery from Lubyanka Street in 1882.

 Unlike most other Russian Orthodox churches of the same name the monastery is not, as might be expected, named after one of the twelve Great Feasts of Russian Orthodox Church Sretenie Gospodne (Presentation of Our Lord in the Temple), with Sretenie being a Church Slavonic word for "meeting".

 The origin of the monastery's name comes from the fact that it was built on the spot where the muscovites and the ruling Prince had met the icon of Our Lady of Vladimir on August 26, 1395.
 It was being moved from Vladimir to Moscow to protect the capital from the imminent invasion of Tamerlane.
 Soon thereafter, the armies of Tamerlane retreated and the grateful monarch founded the monastery to commemorate the miracle.
 In 1552, the Muscovites gathered at the walls of the monastery to meet the Russian army returning after the conquest of Kazan.

 In 1925, the monastery was closed down.
 In 1928–1930, most of its buildings were dismantled by the Soviets, including the Church of Mary of Egypt (14th-16th century) and Church of Saint Nicholas (16th century).
 Only the Cathedral of the Meeting of the Icon of Our Lady of Vladimir (собор Сретения Владимирской иконы Богоматери) with a side chapel to the Nativity of John the Forerunner (built in 1679 by the order of tsar Fyodor Alexeyevich) survived to this day.

 Services in the Vladimirsky Cathedral resumed in 1991.
 The cathedral was transferred to the authority of the Pskovo-Pechorsky Monastery in 1994, but nowadays it is a separate monastic establishment, with Patriarch Kirill as its archimandrite.
-Since 1998 the Monastery is headed by Bishop Tikhon (Shevkunov) as the Patriarch's representative (namestnik).
+In July 1995 the Holy Synod re-established Sretensky as a stauropegial monastery and appointed Tikhon (Shevkunov) as its namestnik, the Patriarch's representative; he held the post until May 2018.
+Since August 2020 the namestnik has been Hegumen Ioann (Ludishchev).

-The Sretensky Theological Academy was founded on the same site in 1999.
+A monastic theological school was founded on the same site in 1999 and was reorganised as a seminary in December 2002; it is now the Sretensky Theological Academy.